Jay Wescott keeps Seattle’s monorail running. He also earned a tryout for the ‘Miracle on Ice’ 1980 US Olympic hockey team.

 At one point, NHL Seattle CEO Tod Leiweke paused and pointed out Wescott in the crowd, saluting his work keeping the monorail running before alluding to his hockey past — to much applause.

-“So, you’ve heard about the emergency goalie,’” Leiweke said, drawing laughter in referring to the Carolina Hurricanes pulling former Zamboni driver Dave Ayres, 42, from the stands last weekend to play against the Toronto Maple Leafs.
+“So, you’ve heard about the emergency goalie,” Leiweke said, drawing laughter in referring to the Carolina Hurricanes pulling former Zamboni driver Dave Ayres, 42, from the stands last weekend to play against the Toronto Maple Leafs.
 “Jay, we’ll talk.’’

 Wescott isn’t ready to don any pads in an NHL game.
 But he’s eager to play a role, however small, in reviving pro hockey here.